Acknowlegements

 Marie-France Duhamel Provided the recordings of the Raga and Lolkasai languages on Pentecost island

-Tom Ennever Together with Iveth Rodriguez, recorded and transcribed phonetically 28 languages from Ambae and Maewo Islands
+Tom Ennever Together with Iveth Rodriguez, recorded and transcribed languages from Ambae and Maewo Islands

 Robert Forkel Data curation and website implementation